-To unlock the potential of value-based healthcare by defining global Standard Sets of outcome measures that matter most to patients and driving adoption and reporting of these measures worldwide to create better value for all stakeholders
+To unlock the potential of value-based healthcare by defining global Sets of Patient-Centered Outcome Measures that matter most to patients and driving adoption and reporting of these measures worldwide to create better value for all stakeholders

 Doctors think about prostate cancer in terms of PSA levels.
 The average patient doesn’t.
 That’s why we need to change how we evaluate and talk to patients about their health.